'I Don't Believe This Is Happening': 911 Call Reveals Chaos After Delta Fuel Dump

 "I was out here and I was like, 'I don't believe this is happening,' " the employee said.

-The audio of the 911 call, which NPR obtained from the Los Angeles Police Department through a public records request, reveals the chaos at the school after Delta Air Lines Flight 89 released an estimated 15,000 gallons of jet fuel before an emergency landing at LAX.
+The audio of the 911 call, which NPR obtained from the Los Angeles Police Department through a public records request, reveals the chaos at the school after Delta Flight 89 released an estimated 15,000 gallons of jet fuel before an emergency landing at LAX.

 (The name of the school employee who reported the incident was redacted by the LAPD.)

-The flight was headed from LAX to Shanghai, but had to return to the airport due to "mechanical issues."
+The flight was headed from LAX to Shanghai but had to return to the airport because of "mechanical issues."

 As member station KPCC reported, the Federal Aviation Administration said that the flight crew "did not tell air traffic control that they needed to dump fuel."